 - 21. (New section) a.
-The Office of the Chief State Medical Examiner shall maintain and supervise a toxicology laboratory, to be designated as the New Jersey State Medical Examiner Toxicology Laboratory, in order to provide necessary toxicology services to the Chief State Medical Examiner, Deputy Chief State Medical Examiner, each county or intercounty medical examiner, and each assistant county or assistant intercounty medical examiner - in the performance of medicolegal death investigations in this State. b.
-The Chief State Medical Examiner, Deputy Chief State - Medical Examiner, county or intercounty medical examiner, and assistant county or assistant intercounty medical examiner requiring the services of a toxicology laboratory shall enlist the services of - the services of a toxicology laboratory snall enlist the services of the New Jersey State Medical Examiner Toxicology Laboratory - 33 unless the Chief State Medical Examiner provides express - 34 permission for their use of another laboratory. - c.
+The Office of the Chief State Medical Examiner shall maintain and supervise a toxicology laboratory, to be designated as the New Jersey State Medical Examiner Toxicology Laboratory, in order to provide necessary toxicology services to the Chief State Medical Examiner, Deputy Chief State Medical Examiner, each county or intercounty medical examiner, and each assistant county or assistant intercounty medical examiner in the performance of medicolegal death investigations in this State. - b.
+The Chief State Medical Examiner, Deputy Chief State Medical Examiner, county or intercounty medical examiner, and assistant county or assistant intercounty medical examiner requiring the services of a toxicology laboratory shall enlist the services of the New Jersey State Medical Examiner Toxicology Laboratory unless the Chief State Medical Examiner provides express permission for their use of another laboratory. - c.
 The Chief State Medical Examiner shall adopt such rules and regulations as may be necessary concerning the operations and use of the New Jersey State Medical Examiner Toxicology Laboratory.